ugtrain/ugtrain/README.md

 **Dynamic Memory**

-* constructors-only (no growing objects/structures)
+* growing of objects/structures experimental, no documentation yet
 * no support for allocations in a library (PIC) yet
 * doesn't work with WINE yet